-So, we advise you to always have some promotions available in these months, without giving away your work, always prioritising your effort and dedication.
+So, consider having premeditated some promotions to carry out during these months; without giving away your work, of course, always prioritizing your effort and dedication.

-Many tattoo artists will find themselves in the same situation as you.
-Therefore, this time can be a good time to visit other tattoo shops and catch up with colleagues.
+It's likely that many tattoo artists are in the same situation as you.
+So it's not a bad time to visit other tattoo shops and catch up with colleagues.

-It is the perfect time to try new styles and renew your image.
+This may also be the perfect time to try new styles and rethink your approach.

 Sometimes you need to invest in yourself.
 Moments like these give you the freedom to imagine new actions, both to improve your skills and to introspect and deepen who you are as an artist and how far you want to go as a professional.